Jcrash29/Tweet8266/README.md

 Copy the bin files from /bin/ folder.

-Open NodeMCU-pyFlasher and select 'QIO' flash mode.
+Open NodeMCU-Flasher and select 'QIO' flash mode.
 While holding down the button we installed on the ESP8266 insert the device into your computer.
 Use Flash NodeMCU to program the device.

 ## Putting code on the board